August in Paris

 In the Paris city center, around the main tourist sights, you are unlikely to notice the impact of this holiday, but public transportation may be less frequent, and some restaurants may be closed.

 The list of top sights opened on 15 August includes the Eiffel Tower, Orsay Museum, Château de Versailles, Centre Pompidou, Arc de Triomphe, Montparnasse Tower, and all the castles near Paris.
-Also, take extra time to get anywhere on this day and remember that local shops are likely to be closed.
+Also, take extra time to get anywhere on this day, and remember that local shops are likely to be closed.

 Best Things to Do in Paris in August 2025 (and Events in Paris August 2025)

 If this is your first time in Paris, you may want to tick some top tourist attractions off your bucket list.
-The itineraries below are thought for this, and they are planned around the main sights and the most popular neighborhoods in Paris:
+The itineraries below are designed for this, and they are planned around the main sights and the most popular neighborhoods in Paris:

 Combine these itineraries with seasonal things or events for a wonderful trip to Paris.
 Here’s the list of the best things to do in Paris in August 2025.
-Some of the events (or the dates of certain events) are not confirmed yet, so keep clicking for the latest updates.

 CLIMB UP THE EIFFEL TOWER AFTER SUNSET